mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/frequently-asked-questions.md

 ## How do I set up two-factor authentication?

-Please see [our guide](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-change-mobile-device) on G Suite and OneLogin two-factor authentication.
+Please see [our guide](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-change-mobile-device) on G Suite and Okta two-factor authentication.
 Check out more "how to" guides [here](https://handbook.mattermost.com/company/how-to-guides-for-staff)!

 ## What is the company’s address and phone number?